-Many of the members in the Global Projects team have started their career at Liana through internship.
+Many of the members of the Global Projects team have started their careers at Liana through internship.
 Team Leader Yini Wang started in 2011 as a trainee and after successfully completing the training period, she stayed as a full-time employee in the company.
-Along with her work, she has completed her studies and even changed field: after her Bachelor's Degree in business administration, Yini continued her studies at the University of Oulu and completed a Master's Degree in information procesing sciences.
+Along with her work, she has completed her studies and even changed field: after her Bachelor's Degree in business administration, Yini continued her studies at the University of Oulu and completed a Master's Degree in information processing sciences.
 Through the gathered experience from work and studies, Yini has gradually grown to her role as the Team Leader.

 Erin Macalligan also has an interesting career story.
 He studied aviation technology in the United States and was qualified as a pilot.
 However, he was attracted by web development.
 With the experience from a few coding courses and self-learned coding skills, he started his career at Liana in 2016.

 Jérémy and Jared Ko both joined Liana through internship.
 Jérémy studied computer science and mathematics in France and came to Oulu, Finland in 2017 to complement his studies with an internship at Liana.
 After successfully finishing his training period and completing his studies, Jérémy decided to move permanently to Finland and continue as a full-time employee at Liana.